-Based on a review of the above reports, in April 2009 DAFF concluded that the cases of severe, chronic leucoencephalomyelopathy in cats in Australia were most likely linked to the irradiation of either the pet food or its packaging, that the problem appeared to have been restricted to cats, and that the causative agent or induced nutritional deficiency associated with the pet food was unknown and unlikely to be determined.
-DAFF determined that the use of gamma irradiation for pet food for cats could no longer be supported as a biosecurity treatment.
-To address the possible risk associated with cats being fed irradiated dog food, DAFF now requires, as a condition on the import permit, that imported irradiated dog food be appropriately labelled as not fit for consumption by cats.
+Based on a review of the above reports, in April 2009 the department concluded that the cases of severe, chronic leucoencephalomyelopathy in cats in Australia were most likely linked to the irradiation of either the pet food or its packaging, that the problem appeared to have been restricted to cats, and that the causative agent or induced nutritional deficiency associated with the pet food was unknown and unlikely to be determined.
+The department concluded that the use of gamma irradiation for pet food for cats could no longer be supported as a biosecurity treatment.
+To address the possible risk associated with cats being fed irradiated dog food, the department now requires, as a condition on the import permit, that imported irradiated dog food be appropriately labelled as not fit for consumption by cats.